ETO Logo

 Top authors

-• Each cluster has a set of top authors, including each author’s name, affiliated institution(s), number of associated articles in the cluster, and average yearly citations per article in the cluster.
+• Each cluster has a set of top authors, including each author’s name, affiliated organization(s), number of associated articles in the cluster, and average yearly citations per article in the cluster.

 • Top authors are defined as the authors with the most articles in the cluster published in the past 5 years.

-• Each cluster has a set of top author institutions, including each institution’s name, country, number of associated articles in the cluster, average yearly citations for each associated article, and organization type (commercial, education, nonprofit, government).
+• Each cluster has a set of top author organizations, including each organization’s name, country, number of associated articles in the cluster, average yearly citations for each associated article, and organization type (commercial, education, nonprofit, government).

-• Top author institutions are defined as the institutions associated (through their authors) with the most articles in the cluster published in the past 5 years.
+• Top author organizations are defined as the organizations associated (through their authors) with the most articles in the cluster published in the past 5 years.

-• Each cluster has a set of top funding institutions, including each institution’s name, country, number of associated articles in the cluster, average yearly citations for each associated article, and organization type (commercial, education, nonprofit, government).
+• Each cluster has a set of top funding organizations, including each organization’s name, country, number of associated articles in the cluster, average yearly citations for each associated article, and organization type (commercial, education, nonprofit, government).

-• Top funding institutions are defined as the institutions associated with the most articles in the cluster published in the past 5 years.
+• Top funding organizations are defined as the organizations associated with the most articles in the cluster published in the past 5 years.

 Collaboration statistics